paulinaczheng/ds-stats-hypothesis_testing_assignment-nyc-career-ds-062518/README.md

 >"What is the probability I would see this effect due to random fluctuations if there was actually no effect?"

 Clearly, the Null hypothesis would look like: $μc=μt$.
-We can also create one-sided alternative hypothesis accordingly, as se saw earlier.
+We can also create one-sided alternative hypothesis accordingly, as we saw earlier.

 The analysis of this question leads to p-value calculation using some test statistic to calculate the probability you would see an equal or greater effect under the null hypothesis.
 We know that when p-value is below some critical value, typically p<0.05, then the result is declared statistically significant and the null hypothesis is rejected.

 As a first step, perform following three steps towards generating and visualizing samples for calculating our t-statistic

-1. Generate 10 sample from a standard normal distribution (standard normal distribution has a mean 0 and sd of 1).
+1. Generate a sample size N=10 from a standard normal distribution (standard normal distribution has a mean 0 and sd of 1).
 Repeat this twice to simulate control and treatment group.

 2. Scale up the samples to make them positive (with mean=0 and sd=1, there are bound to be negative values, shift mean to 2 instead)

-3. plot histograms for both samples.
+3. Plot histograms for both samples.

 ```python